 Many popular cameras have no manual override for choosing exposure (you cannot set your own shutter speed and aperture), so you have to rely on the autoexposure function.
 This works best with large, bright, uniformly lit subjects such as close-ups of the Moon.
 But the camera’s light meter may overexpose or underexpose the crescent Moon or planets, so you need to manually correct using the camera’s exposure-compensation capabilities (usually +2 to —2 stops).
 Remember to bracket your exposures.
 Preview the results on the LCD screen, and save the best.
 Don’t be afraid to experiment with exposure compensation — try one or two stops brighter or darker than normal, and note the settings that come out best.

 For the planets, trial and error is needed to find the correct exposure.
 A good starting point for Jupiter and Saturn is ¼ to ½ second for typical Schmidt-Cassegrain telescopes.
 Keep exposures short to minimize blurring due to atmospheric turbulence.
 (The best modern planetary imaging, however, is done not by taking single shots with a camera at all, but by stacking hundreds of video frames taken with a digital webcam.)
-Use your camera’s highest image-quality setting when saving the image.
+Use your camera for astrophotography’s highest image-quality setting when saving the image.
 This means using the camera’s full resolution and applying the least image compression.
 Most popular consumer cameras save images using JPEG compression to reduce file size and get more images into the available memory.
 The more you compress an image, however, the more it begins to show artifacts such as degraded color and, when magnified, squarish blotchy patterns: "jpegging."
-Use the lowest compression possible, or save the image in an uncompressed format such as RAW or TIFF if your (high-end) camera allows.
+Use the lowest compression possible, or save the image in an uncompressed format such as RAW or TIFF if your (high-end) camera for astrophotography allows.

 Don’t be surprised if you can store more astronomical than daytime images in the same amount of memory.
 The dark background of a typical astronomical scene compresses far more than conventional images.
 You can also experiment with the black-and-white mode if your camera offers this feature.
 Because of the way color CCDs work, images shot in black and white can appear sharper than color images.